purplenoodlesoop/stream-bloc/README.md

 2) Power of generators.
 They allow to asynchronously return multiple values, including other streams.
 The new version emulates their behavior using higher-order functions.
 3) New `on` approach makes `freezed` basically useless.
 It is possible to register just a single handler, but it negates the whole point of the `on` handlers.

-This package brings back Original bloc with all the benefits, whilst maintaining 100% compatibility with `bloc` and `flutter_bloc` packages.
+This package brings back the Original bloc with all the benefits, whilst maintaining 100% compatibility with `bloc` and `flutter_bloc` packages.
 The `StreamBloc`s can be used with all `flutter_bloc` widgets; they implement the same interfaces.

 ## Overview

 If you are familiar with the bloc before the 8.0.0/7.2.0 you are familiar with `StreamBloc` – the central class of this package.
-Documentation for previous bloc's versions can be used for this packages besides a few modifications that are listed in the next section.
+Documentation for previous bloc's versions can be used for this package besides a few modifications that are listed in the next section.

 `StreamBloc` uses a central event-processing method called `mapEventToStates` to convert a single Event to a Stream of States that are emitted asynchronously.
 Official `Bloc` can be directly translated to `StreamBloc` as described below.